Light and Color: Introduction to Radiometry, Photometry, and Colorimetry

 sRGB Conversion: XYZ to â„“RGB

-The three primaries with the white point are used to calculate a matrix[18] \(M\), whose inverse \(M^{-1}\) intuitively transforms \(\vecinline{X,Y,Z}\) into linear \(\vecinline{R,G,B}\) (which I call "ℓRGB" for clarity—a usage that seems to be gaining traction).
+The three primaries, the white-point, and luminance are used to calculate a matrix[26] \(M\), whose inverse \(M^{-1}\) intuitively transforms \(\vecinline{X,Y,Z}\) into linear \(\vecinline{R,G,B}\) (which I call "ℓRGB" for clarity—a usage that seems to be gaining traction).
 It is 'linear' RGB to contrast with the final sRGB, which has a nonlinear gamma encoding (next section).

 The actual transformation is widely seen online in a form that is simplified to the point of error (or at least contextual uselessness).
-The transformation matrix does indeed transform from â„“RGB to XYZ, and the space is re-scaled so that the white point transforms to \(Y_W=1\).
+The transformation matrix does indeed transform from â„“RGB to XYZ, but it is relativeXYZ.
 That is, RGB white has XYZ coordinate \(Y=1\).
-True, this seems like the most natural way to convert the spaces in isolation, but the detail of \(Y_W=1\) is commonly overlooked, nearly as often omitted from reference material, ends up adding computational overhead that could have been avoided by appropriate units, and has nontrivial implications about how scene luminance must be handled that are never explained.
+True, this seems like the most natural way to convert the spaces in isolation, but the detail of the scaling is almost always overlooked, nearly as often omitted from reference material, ends up adding computational overhead that could have been avoided by appropriate units, and has nontrivial implications about how scene luminance must be handled that are never explained.
+(I explain it all in detail at the link above.)

-The key point is that you take your scene's spectral radiance, compute the XYZ values from that, and then these XYZ values must all be normalized by the white point.
-I.e., after you calculate the XYZ values, you have to divide them by \(Y_W \approx 0.117130\), the brightness of the white point.
+The practical point is that you must take your scene's spectral radiance, compute the absolute XYZ values from that, and then these XYZ values must all be normalized by a certain scaling factor, which I call \(\eta\).
 Wherefore, the actual transformation:

 sRGB Conversion: â„“RGB to sRGB (Gamma Encoding)